-Co-creation will be the cornerstone of this exciting initiative, with the end-user – our students – partnering with the University as active contributors, decision makers and owners of the Student Precinct Project.Sign up for updates
+Co-creation will be the cornerstone of this initiative, with our students partnering with the University as active contributors and decision-makers.

 Co-creation is the process of shared design, where students and the University jointly create and own the Student Precinct Project.
 Genuine co-creation requires a commitment from both parties to engage in a true partnership to drive mutually beneficial outcomes.
 The co-creation of the Student Precinct will provide students with the opportunity to be part of the governance, design and activation of the space, and to inform key decision-making.
 Co-creation initiatives will be embedded into every stage of the planning, to ensure students from across the University are actively contributing and influencing the direction of the Project ongoing.